lexach91/US-accidents/README.md

     ![weekday row chart](assets/documentation/weekday.png)

-    - This row chart shows the amount of accidents for each day of a week
+    - This row chart shows the number of accidents for each day of a week

     - Each row can be clicked to apply filters to other charts

-    - Hovering above each row will show a tooltip with the day of the week and the amount of accidents
+    - Hovering above each row will show a tooltip with the day of the week and the number of accidents

     - Chart created with DC.js library (dc.rowChart)